If you do NOT see the Table of Contents frame to the left of this page, then

 Most squads could transport sufficient explosives for all of their targets.
 But additional demolition resupply points were available at Wetzlar, Hanau, and Münster.

 Explosives-loaded trucks, about half of all vehicles, were parked at an off-post site, in a row of open sheds out in the middle of a nearby agricultural field.
 It was a do-it-yourself operation, no MP's nor high-tech surveillance gear.
 To provide for unit continuity, as well as training in leadership and discipline, guard duty was rotated one squad at a time and one week at a time.
 Security fencing was ordinary tactical barbed wire.
-Later, explosive storage areas were upgraded to include commercial fencing and revetted parking stalls.
+Later, explosive storage areas were upgraded to include commercial fencing and riveted parking stalls.
 One company commander remembers his security concerns as something between constant headache and recurring nightmare.

 Staying Ready